MatthieuDartiailh/bytecode/doc/api.rst

 FreeVar
 -------

-.. class:: FreeVar
+.. class:: FreeVar(name: str)

-   Free variable used for instruction argument by operation taking a cell or free variable name.
+   Free variable used for instruction argument by operations taking a cell or free variable name.

    Attributes: